 Bottom line

-Do not choose a production city based on averages alone.
-Choose the team that understands your category, your audience, and the work the video has to do.
-Scope clarity saves more money than city shopping.
+Do not choose a production city based on averages or assumptions about which market is cheapest.
+Choose the team that understands your category, your audience, and what the video has to do.
+A clear scope saves more money than city shopping.
+A strong production partner in any major market will deliver better results than a cheaper option without the right experience — regardless of which city they work from.